 In our conversation, Stela explained this song to me.
 “I wrote Negração, our first single,” she says, “on a crowded train coming from Jundiaí to São Paulo to rehearse with the band.
 This song talks about transforming mourning [luto] into fighting [luta], which we are pushed to do daily.
 Fighting a government that flirts daily with fascism, with attacks on democracy; fighting the mental exhaustion of seeing our country returning to the ‘hunger map’; fighting religious racism, positioning ourselves as members (or admirers) of African-based religions in our music; fighting the dismantling of culture, budget cuts, closing of concert halls, racist and sexist curatorship.
 Anyone who doesn’t fight in Brazil is either dead or is sitting on the rights of the people.”

 This statement essentially characterizes the leftist mindset that nourishes Funmilayo.
 They plan on releasing their first album on the birthday of their namesake: October 25, 2022.
-As Rosa Couto, a singer and percussionist in the band, noted, “It will focus on African-Brazilian women who have inspired us, intellectuals and artists, from Elza Soares, Sueli Carneiro, to Lelia Gonzales.”
+As Rosa Couto, a singer in the band, noted, “It will focus on African-Brazilian women who have inspired us, intellectuals and artists, from Elza Soares, Sueli Carneiro, to Lelia Gonzales.”
 In their live concert at the Teatro Paulo Autran in São Paulo on October 16, 2021, they performed “Orere-Elejigbo,” a song by Nigeria’s Lijadu Sisters that exhorts the people to get out and fight.
 It represented a very special moment for themselves, their identity, trajectory, and pan-Africanist convictions, because not only did they discover and research the historical significance of the song—they also sang it entirely in contemporary Yoruba.
 It was a moment of pride, and the audience was enthralled.
 To date, they have produced two other singles: “Vazante de Verão” and “Travessia.”

 For Ana Goes, a sax player, Funmilayo has provided a safe place “among people with the same history, who were discriminated against… It is a place of refuge, shelter, love, patience, affection, care, and listening.”
-She is also a follower of Candomblê, an Afro-Brazilian religion.
+She is also a follower of Candomblé, an Afro-Brazilian religion.
 She practices it every day and believes her orisha “lives with her and is in her.”
 Funmilayo Afrobeat, in that regard, has channeled the identity and representation needs of black women, including their religious experiences.
 Stela, whose family belonged to a Neo-Pentecostal church, explains that she went through a religious rebirth.
 She explains, “Along with becoming aware of my ancestry, the quest to know more about my history, the pride of my roots, my hair, the curiosity to get what my family was like back in Bahia before coming to São Paulo, I was recognizing the strength and beauty of the orishas within my heart.
 Being able to dance and sing to the land, to the river, to the sea, to the fog.
 Being able to heal with words, with herbs, with food, learning a way of life that our ancestors created in this diaspora, is what makes my heart happy today.
 I am currently Abyan, or uninitiated member, of Ilê Asé Opô Obá Tonilê and I will be born to the orisha at the right time, which will not take long.
 I feel the strength of an orisha when we play with Funmilayo, especially when the drums play and our voices sing along.”
 These religious influences are clear in Funmilayo’s forthcoming album, which features choral singing as an aesthetic feature.

 As a collective, Funmilayo’s involvement in social projects is limited.
 However, individually, Vanessa politicized her work after discovering Afrobeat in 2008.
 She now includes concepts of African pride, self-recognition, self-love, and respect in the social dance projects she organizes in public squares, penitentiaries, home shelters, and beyond.
 For her, dance—especially Afrobeat dance—is a political act.
 Stela, meanwhile, is involved in the production of Calunguinha, the first podcast aimed at black children, with original songs that tell the story of Black Brazil in a child-friendly way.
 They won a Spotify award and will produce 12 episodes with big names in Brazilian cinema and music like Lázaro Ramos, Luedji Luna, Margareth Menezes, and others.
 Stela does the musical direction.

 For Funmilayo, music is Brazil.
 Jasper, the band’s bass player, affirmed this: “Fela knew how to make a song for partying and unloading daily oppression, but also with a very powerful message, politically.”
 Afrobeat and making music have shaped Funmilayo’s Brazilian reality and strengthened their identity.
 “We are constantly living the process of erasing our roots.
 It is not ideal for this state [Brazil] that we remember that we are black, that they owe us a lot, So, being part of that memory is something very powerful that I see coming from Funmilayo.”
 Jasper believes the impact of Funmilayo when they go on stage together can be transformational for spectators, especially girls.
-She herself was transformed, she said.
+He himself was transformed, he said.

 Afrobeat plays innumerable roles in the lives of Funmilayo’s members—from the individual to the collective, the spiritual to the political.
 They have developed an acute sense of the political dimension of their art.
 As Priscila said, “Afrobeat is bigger than Fela.”
 In this spirit, Funmilayo has taken the resistance dimension of Afrobeat to a high level.
 It is difficult, for now at least, to have Afrobeat break into Brazilian popular classes and create a full Afrobeat circle, or “Roda de Afrobeat.”
 That may never happen, even as Afrobeats is making powerful inroads into popular music in Brazil.
 However, Afrobeat will continue to serve as an awakening and conscientization tool among Brazilians—but most specifically among women.